andylikescodes/andylikescodes.github.io/_posts/2020-04-23-Field-Trip-Neuronal-Oscillation-Sychrony.md

 For low frequency, using a Hanning taper is good enough.
 Using too many tapers will smooth all the important signals in lower frequencies.
 The example gives in the video is that from 1-30Hz, Hanning, from 30Hz and above, use 'dpss' multitapering.

 Brain signal is not stationary.
 That's why we need time-frequenct analysis.
+Te
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzNjQ5NzY0NSwxMzg4NTI1NTIwLC0yMD
-g2MTEyMzAyLC05ODU1MTU4NiwtMjAwMDUzNDc5M119
+eyJoaXN0b3J5IjpbMjAwNzA1NzIxMiwxMzM2NDk3NjQ1LDEzOD
+g1MjU1MjAsLTIwODYxMTIzMDIsLTk4NTUxNTg2LC0yMDAwNTM0
+NzkzXX0=
 -->